 Sex and age are unproblematic.
 Following WLT we have not included a squared term for age.
 In Eastern Europe, the probability of becoming either a cadre or a professional among those at risk is low at every age.
-For cadres, it is less than one-half of 1% per year for those in their mid-20s but then declines slowly and linearly throughout the career; for professionals there is a near-linear decline from a peak of about one and one-half per cent for those age 18 to near 0 for those in their late 30s.
-Thus, adding squared terms hardly changes the remaining coefficients.
+For cadres, it is less than one-half of one per cent per year for those in their mid-20s but then declines slowly and linearly throughout the career; for professionals there is a near-linear decline from a peak of about